 With offices in Biloxi and Gulfport, Mississippi, my law firm does a considerable amount of transactional work.
 Our six attorneys serve as title agents for several title insurers and work with a variety of lenders to execute thousands of real estate closings each year, both in the commercial and residential markets.
 As a result, our staff deposits millions of dollars in checks each day at local banks.

 Remote Deposit has resulted in increased efficiency and safety for the associates of the law firm Schwartz, Orgler & Jordan.
 Left to right, Hancock Whitney Commercial Banker James Kaigler; Schwartz, Orgler & Jordan Managing Partner Robert Schwartz; Attorneys Jay Jordan, Jordan Matthews, Christian Strickland; and Hancock Whitney Treasury Specialist Heather Olivier.
-(The safety of our clients and associates is a top priority for Hancock Whitney, and we follow all CDC guidelines for masking when it is not possible to social distance.)

 In the Biloxi office I manage, we started depositing checks into our Hancock Whitney accounts using the bank’s Remote Deposit service.
 That includes an average of about $20 million in real estate closing checks that we now deposit remotely each month into our trust account.

 Before we adopted Remote Deposit, our associates in Biloxi filled out deposit tickets and physically transported checks to our local Hancock Whitney branch as many as eight to ten times a day.
 These frequent trips were necessary because after a closing is completed, parties to real estate transactions want their money, and we can't disburse it until we have good funds in the trust account.

 The bank trips were time-consuming and took staff members away from other work.
 In addition, in the midst of the coronavirus pandemic, these trips created a safety concern.